WindowsCommandPrompt/IPPTReady/README.md

         <li align = "justify">Conceptualized the initial design of the Information activity</li>
         <li align = "justify">Implemented the user interface for the information activity based on the initial conceptualized design made earlier</li>
         <li align = "justify">Ensured that the user is able to exit the information activity and navigate to the other activities</li>
         <li align = "justify">Provided all the drawables (vector assets) needed to be implemented into the information activity layout</li>
+        <li align = "justify">Successfully implemented the notifications for the </li>
       </ol>
     </td>
   </tr>